Key Takeaways:

 The total supply and actual supply of bitcoins vary slightly due to loss of private keys or hardware damage.
 Additionally, some bitcoins are permanently lost and cannot be recovered, making the actual supply smaller than the theoretical value.
 The inventor of Bitcoin, Satoshi Nakamoto, also has a considerable amount of bitcoins left untouched after mining it years ago.

-The next Bitcoin halving is expected to occur in 2024, and some have predicted that all bitcoins will be mined a few years after 2100.
+Some have predicted that all bitcoins will be mined a few years after 2100.

 Another Way for Bitcoin Miners to Get Paid: Transaction Fees